Ombudsman holds council to account over care home’s ban on relative’s visits

 The Local Government and Social Care Ombudsman has found Liverpool City Council to be at fault after a woman was banned from visiting her mother in a care home in the district after she complained about her treatment.

-The woman, whose mother had been placed in a care home by Liverpool City Council, said she was banned by care staff from seeing her after she raised a number of concerns about the way her mother was fed, washed, and looked after.
+The woman, whose mother had been placed in a BUPA care home by Liverpool City Council, said she was banned by care staff from seeing her mum after she raised a number of concerns about the way her mother was fed, washed, and looked after.
+And when she complained to the council, instead of investigating, it told her to raise her concerns with the care company.

 “When awarding care contracts to independent providers, councils need to remember they can outsource the care but cannot outsource the responsibility for that care.
 In such circumstances, I will find any fault by a care provider to be fault by the council.